Terza Rima in English: Why Almost No Translator Can Reproduce Dante’s Rhyme Scheme

 Dantes Own Sons Wrote Commentaries on the Commedia And You Can Read Them for Free

 Imagine your father writes the greatest poem in your language.
 Now imagine sitting down to explain it to the world.
 That’s exactly what Pietro and Jacopo Alighieri did—and their commentaries are fully public domain.
 Dante died in 1321.
-Within a year, his sons were already at work interpreting the Divine Comedy for readers who struggled … Read more
+Within a year, his sons were already interpreting the Divine Comedy.
+Their readers struggled with Dante’s medieval … Read more

 Boccaccio, Benvenuto, and the First Dante Scholars: Medieval Commentaries You Can Read Today